rwieruch/react-redux-soundcloud/README.md

 This repository should give you an entry point for all my follow up blog posts.
 Below you find a list of folders.
 The init folder is the outcome of the tutorial http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/

-Other folders will follow.
+More folders will follow.
 They will pair with a blogpost and build up on top of my React + Redux SoundCloud client tutorial.

 ## Folders